The topological pressure of trapped sets in Kerr-(de Sitter) spacetimes: Introduction

 \subsection{The main result}

-Let $\varphi^{\textbf{t}}$ be a flow (i.e., an one parameter family of smooth maps) on a smooth manifold $\mathscr{M}$ and we will study the topological pressure, a quantity characterizing the `thickness' of its trapped set, associated to it.
+Let $\varphi^{\textbf{t}}$ be a flow (i.e., a one-parameter family of smooth maps) on a smooth manifold $\mathscr{M}$ and we will study the topological pressure, a quantity characterizing the `thickness' of its trapped set, associated with it.

 Define the backward/forward trapped set by:

 where $\centernot\longrightarrow \infty$ means remaining in a compact subset of $\mathscr{M}$.
 Then

 is the trapped set.